Widow’s Penalty: Increased Taxes after Loss of a Spouse

 In addition, there is a loss of a social security check with the Widow’s Tax.
 In this scenario, social security met 43% of income needs of the couple, whereas it only meets 26% of the needs of the remaining spouse.

-While variable expenses do decrease after the death of a spouse, most of the fixed needs stay the same.
+While variable expenses decrease after a spouse’s death, most of the fixed needs stay the same.
 Most singles will find they spend about 80% of what they did before the death of their spouse.

 Aside from the emotions, there are financial implications with the death of a spouse.